ElCabrino/MLProject1/README.md

 - `test/cache`: contains cache results of models with different parameters when use the sub sample mode.
 - `cache`: contains cache results of models with different parameters when use the sub sample mode.
 - `submissions`: contains results of prediction we did on the test dataset.
+- `data`: contains the two given files train.csv and test.csv (they have to be placed here before running any model)

 ## Tutorial